99JIK/TIL/Subin.md

 #### Slide 1
-**
 Hello, Everyone.
 My name is 정인
-We'll start with Section 5, which covers our Evaluation Setup.
+I'll start with Section 5, which covers Evaluation Setup.
+#### Slide 2
 **
-#### Slide 2
-In this study, the authors demonstrate the applicability of FONTE to industry-scale software by experimenting with SAP HANA.
-SAP HANA is a commercial database system with over ten million lines of C and C++ code.
-In its CI process, multiple commits that pass pre-submit tests are merged into the delivery branch and tested together as a single batch once a day.

-This batch-testing approach helps reduce testing costs, but it also introduces challenges.
-When a batch test fails, it becomes unclear which commit actually caused the failure.
-The paper also notes that using bisection in this environment can be very time-consuming due to the heavy compilation and testing cost.
+To build a reliable evaluation, the authors first needed a solid dataset.

+They started with Defects4J, which has over 800 real Java bugs.

+However, it doesn't provide the ground-truth BIC information.

+So, they began with an existing dataset of 91 BICs, refined it down to 67 by removing irrelevant or inaccurate data, and then manually identified an additional 139 new BICs.

+This resulted in a final, high-quality dataset of 206 ground-truth BICs for their evaluation.

+**
 #### Slide 3
 For the SAP HANA experiment, the authors set up the evaluation as follows.